vkryukov/llm_db/priv/llm_models/local/README.md

 # Local TOML Model Definitions

-This directory contains example TOML files for defining custom LLM providers and models.
+This directory contains example TOML files for defining custom LLM providers and models using the **canonical schema format**.

 ## Directory Structure